yuvraj-05828/lab-react-router-boilerplate/README.md

 The aim of this lab is to understand how can we navigate into different pages, using routers.

+**NOTE:** Keep in mind the structure of your application as well.
+Try to create different components for each page.
+For eg: you can create a component as `About.js` --> where you write the logic for the about page, and similarly for other pages. --> this will help you to organize your application structure.

 ***Do not forget to use the following command: `npm install react-router-dom` inorder to use router's.***

 ### Steps to follow: